-The Case Manager will immediately discuss the concern/allegation with the Local authority appointed Designated Officer (DO) and within 1 working day.
-The purpose of an initial discussion is for the DO and the Case Manager to consider the nature, content and context of the concern/allegation and agree a course of action.
+Following the completion of basic enquiries, the Case Manager will discuss the concern or allegation, the Case Manager will immediately discuss the concern/allegation with the LADO and within 1 working day.
+The purpose of an initial discussion is for the LADO and the Case Manager to consider the nature, content and context of the concern or allegation and agree a course of action.
 To inform the initial course of action, the following may be required:

-- written details of the concern/allegation signed and dated by the person receiving the initial concern/allegation report; - any other information and names of any potential witnesses; - a chronology of significant events; - information already known about those involved, including previous history, other concerns/allegations made by the child or family and the individual's current contact with children; - checks on any historic incident(s) or logbooks.
+- written details of the concern or allegation signed and dated by the person receiving the initial concern or allegation report; - any other information and names of any potential witnesses, CCTV etc; - a chronology of significant events; - information already known about those involved, including previous history, other concerns or allegations made by the child or family and the individual's current contact with children; - checks on any historic incident(s) or logbooks.

 There may be situations when the Case Manager will want to involve the Police immediately, for example if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.
-Where there is no such evidence, the Case Manager should discuss the concerns/allegations with the DO to help determine whether Police involvement is necessary.
+Where there is no such evidence, the Case Manager should discuss the concerns or allegations with the DO to help determine whether Police involvement is necessary.

-To report a concern in writing to the DO, the notification form (available from the Cumbria SCP website) must be used.
-The form can also be accessed by the following link: DO - Allegation Notification Form.
+To report a concern in writing to the LADO, the notification form (available from the Cumbria SCP website) must be used.
+The form can also be accessed by the following link: LADO - 'Position of Trust' Referral Form.

-Completed forms must be sent to the Cumbria Safeguarding Hub, using any of the following methods:
+Completed forms must be sent to the LADO, Cumbria Safeguarding Hub, using any of the following methods: